 So much for the structure, but what about the designs for the panels?

 I thought the theme of a different image for each of the seasons might be appropriate since we go up there most days, whatever the weather.
-Over to Chris’ partner Justine who does the art work and design.
-Again their process is very careful and detailed, and fully involved us as clients.
+Over to Chris’ partner Justine, who does the art work and design.
+Their process is very careful and detailed, and fully involved us as clients.
 Justine’s initial overview of suggested designs with basic colour themes for the glass selected was emailed over to us.
 They use a huge range of coloured and textured glasses which they source mainly from the U.S.A. apparently, since there’s sadly no UK producer of sufficient quality and diversity.

 Then discussion of what motifs could be incorporated onto the design panels.
 Justine had some great ideas, and we added in a few additional thoughts.
-Then a short wait until we had the email that the shades were ready, so we popped over to pick them up, and, as often with such a project, a certain amount of trepidation about whether we’d like them or not.
+Then a short wait until we had the email that the shades were ready, so we popped over to pick them up, and, as often with such a project, there was a certain amount of trepidation about whether we’d like them or not.

-Back home we were really keen to see how they’d look so climbed longevity hill with the box of shades, carefully unwrapped the first one from the bubblewrap, held it up to the light and switched on the bulb.
+Back home we were really keen to see how they’d look, so climbed longevity hill with the box of shades, carefully unwrapped the first one from the bubblewrap, held it up to the light and switched on the bulb.

 Outside the reason became clear.
 Something, probably an inquisitive rabbit, had chomped through the thin supply cable about a foot off the ground.
 Fearing that the battery might have been wrecked, since apparently leaving it fully discharged for more than a few days can damage it, a speedy connector repair was made and an anxious day followed while the sun shone and we waited to see if the battery would recharge.

-By evening the fully charged battery inicator LED light was back on green, and at last we could switch the system on.
-The fixing system has worked really well, and we’re delighted with the results, though I’ll need to fiddle a bit with altering the angle the light bulbs rest at, to create a more even light distribution through the shades when I get a chance – a bit more awkward woodwork will be needed to achieve this, so it might be a job which gets left for a quiet rainy day…
+By evening the fully charged battery indicator LED light was back on green, and at last we could switch the system on.
+The fixing system has worked really well, and we’re delighted with the results, though I’ll need to fiddle a bit with altering the angle the light bulbs rest at, to create a more even light distribution through the shades when I get a chance – a bit more awkward woodwork will be needed to achieve this, so it might be a job which gets left for a quiet rainy day.

-So many thanks indeed for Chris and Justine for some wonderful creative work.
+Many thanks indeed for Chris and Justine for some wonderful creative work.
 They have completed commissions all over the UK, for all types of leaded glass, both large and small, new and restorations, and even run popular one day courses.
 Do have a look at their beautiful website, to get more ideas of the range of their talents.
 Click here.

 I had one of my sudden moments of excitement in the garden this week.
-Walking out onto the “magic terrace” after a busy day, I was simply looking down and studying the numbers of different plant foliages – perennials, bulbs and ground cover, which are present in a typical square metre of this part of the garden.
+Walking out onto the “magic terrace” after a busy day, I was simply looking down and studying the numbers of different types of plant foliage – perennials, bulbs and ground cover, which are present in a typical square metre of this part of the garden.
 I’ve worked really hard over many years to exclude all grasses and weeds from this area of the garden so that it has become a fluxing flower meadow effect, changing in emphasis every week, but just without the grass.

 The great thing about many native orchid leaves is that their rosetted form really looks different to most other plants or weeds, and the icing on the cake for easy observation is the dark leaf blotches – even without any flowers.

-Of course I now know that these will have taken several years from the tiny dust like seed falling on the ground and germinating, then linking up to an appropriate fungal mycelium strand which nourishes a gradually enlarging underground orchid protocorm, before eventually it has sufficient mass to produce its first leaves.
+I now know that these will have taken several years from the tiny dust like seed falling on the ground and germinating, then linking up to an appropriate fungal mycelium strand which nourishes a gradually enlarging underground orchid protocorm, before eventually it has sufficient mass to produce its first leaves.
 Click here for when I first wrote more about this marvellous symbiosis.

 That this is now happening on our magic terrace, as well as with 2 rosettes found along the cobbled path, is really exciting.
-The more so, since when we started work on the Magic Terrace garden about 23 years ago, it was created as simply gravel over smashed up concrete.
+The more so, since when we started work on the magic terrace garden about 23 years ago, it was created as simply gravel over smashed up concrete.
 Really quite inhospitable terrain for such exotic plants.
 But a key factor has been our (fortunate) decision to never use any phosphorus containing fertiliser on the garden (just wood ash and seaweed), since this is devastating to the viability of the required fungi.

 Not to be outdone, a day later in a few neglected, and nearly dried out small pots I discovered several seedlings of the giant Himalyan lily, Cardiocrinum giganteum.
-18 months to germinate after the seeds were sown.
-However I’ll have a long wait to see these monocarpic giants ever produce a flower – probably well over 5 years.
+18 months after the seeds were sown.
+However, I’ll have a long wait to see these monocarpic giants ever produce a flower – probably well over 5 years.
 Then after flowering once, the main bulb, which will have produced a flower spike up to 3 metres tall with enormous fragrant lily type flowers, will die!